theovassiliou/hc2-tools/README.md

 ## History

-This project has been developed as I was seeking for a way to upload scenes from my favorite development Lua development environment to the Fibaro HC2 system.
-Finally I came up with the idea to upload a scene whenever I do a `git commit`.
-For this I needed a cmd line tool can be integrated as `commithook` into the git repository.
+This project has been developed as I was seeking a way to upload scenes from my favorite development Lua development environment to the Fibaro HC2 system.
+Finally, I came up with the idea to upload a scene whenever I do a `git commit`.
+For this, I needed a cmd line tool that can be integrated as `commithook` into the git repository.

-With this I could solve two problems at a single time.
+With this, I could solve two problems at a single time.

 1. Enforcing a version control system, e.g. git
 2. Automatically uploading the modified script

-After implementing a first version, new ideas emerged, so for example retrieving debug messages where implemented.
+After implementing the first version, new ideas emerged, so for example retrieving debug messages were implemented.